Pirate FlagPirates and PrivateersPirate Flag

 Negro Soldiers in the Battle of New Orleans by Marcus Christian

 Jackson’s army was a ragtag collection of men from many walks of life and many regions of the world.
-This essay examines the roles that black men (free and slave) played in the battle, comparing and contrasting how General Jackson and Governor Claiborne treated these people.
+This essay examines the roles that black men (free and enslaved) played in the battle, comparing and contrasting how General Jackson and Governor Claiborne treated these people.

 The Weapons of the Battle of New Orleans by William A. Meuse

-The disparity of losses between the British and the Americans is just one aspect of what Meuse explores as he describes muskets, rifles, pistols, swords, tomahawks, knives, artillery, and ammunition.
+The disparity of losses between the British and Americans is just one aspect of what Meuse explores as he describes muskets, rifles, pistols, swords, tomahawks, knives, artillery, and ammunition.

-One drawback to this collection involves copyediting, such as “View Carré” instead of “Vieux Carré” for the original part of the city, what we call the French Quarter.
-Two other errors involve the given name of Major General Ross, the officer who would have commanded the British Army had he not been killed by a sniper at the Battle of North Point in September 1814.
+One drawback to this collection involves copy editing, such as “View Carré” instead of “Vieux Carré” for the original part of the city, what we call the French Quarter.
+Two other errors involve the given name of Major General Ross, the officer who would have commanded the British Army had he not been killed by a sniper at the Battle of North Point (Maryland) in September 1814.
 His first name is repeatedly given as Alexander, when it was actually Robert.
 Another factual error was the statement that the Duke of Wellington was married to Kitty Pakenham’s sister.
 In actuality, he married Edward’s sister, Kitty.

 Even so, The Battle of New Orleans is a valuable resource that belongs in any War of 1812 collection.
 I’ve read numerous accounts of the war, and of this event in particular, but much of the information included here is rarely found in other volumes.
-Although no index or pictures accompany the text – both of which would have enhanced this collection – each essay is easily read in one or two sittings and the topics are specific enough that a researcher need consult only the specific pertinent essay to find what is required.
+Although no index or pictures accompany the text – both of which would have enhanced this collection – each essay is easily read in one or two sittings and the topics are specific enough that a researcher need consult only the pertinent essay to find what is required.

-Review Copyrighted ©2015 Cindy Vallar
+Review Copyright ©2015 Cindy Vallar

 Home